 Transcripts from schools located outside of the United States must be evaluated and/or translated by a professional agency such as Educational Credentials Evaluators, Inc. (ECE) or World Education Services (WES).

 All courses at Meridian are conducted in English.
-Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL).
+Students whose native language is not English are required to submit the results from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).

 For admission, students are required to receive a total score of at least 550 paper-based, 213 computer-based, or 79 internet-based.